otac0n/otac0n.github.com/_posts/2012-11-21-range-header-i-choose-you.md

 <pre><code>language: http
 416 Requested Range Not Satisfiable</code></pre>

-*Notice that the unbounded range mimmicks the semantics of the OData-style request.*
+*Notice that the unbounded range mimics the semantics of the OData-style request.*

 **Comparison**